joelhi/imlet-rs/README.md

 ### Base Features
 - [x] Update README with detailed examples and usage instructions.
-- [ ] Improve SDF (Signed Distance Function) computation, addressing issues with leaking and pseudonormals.
+- [x] Improve SDF (Signed Distance Function) computation, addressing issues with leaking and pseudonormals.
+- [ ] More measured and intentional error handling using Result<> in various parts of the code, to make use easier and remove panics
+- [ ] Implement serialization for models, potentially using sealed traits (?).
 - [ ] Integrate [Rhai](https://rhai.rs/), a scripting language for Rust, for enhanced customization.
-- [ ] Implement serialization for models, potentially using sealed traits.
 - [ ] Enhance the viewer with interactive buttons and runtime script loading.

 ### Future Enhancements